-I’m often asked by my students why one would choose a monohull or a catamaran for their sailing adventures.
+I’m often asked by my students why one would choose a sailing monohull or a sailing catamaran for their adventures.
 The simple answer is: There is no simple answer — it depends on a lot of things, perhaps the most important one is your preference.
 “Yeah, well, this is my first week sailing ever, so how do I have a preference?”
 Let’s explore the differences and discuss the ins and outs of sailing, chartering, performance, and living aboard either vessel.

 Notice that I don’t say “pros” and “cons” when considering the differences between the two vessels.
-To some, the gentle rocking of the mono elicits nostalgia of a bygone youth spent sailing dinghies in the bay.
+To some, the gentle rocking of the monohull elicits nostalgia of a bygone youth spent sailing dinghies in the bay.
 To others, it represents sleepless nights, banging kitchenware, and angry spouses.

-Generally, I describe my preference as follows: If I want to invite guests that are not frequently on the water, have less tolerance for “bumpy” nights, or expect a more “luxury” experience (you’ll see why I put it in quotes shortly) then I select a cat.
+Generally, I describe my preference as follows: If I want to invite guests that are not frequently on the water, have less tolerance for “bumpy” nights, or expect a more “luxury” experience (you’ll see why I put it in quotes shortly) then I select a sailing catamaran.
 There is more room to spread out (vs the same length mono), rocking at anchor/mooring is minimized, and the kids love playing on the trampoline.
 Or perhaps phrased differently, “if you want to drink from beach to beach…”

 DO NOT DRINK ALCOHOL WHILE OPERATING ANY VESSEL.
 EVER.